krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

  The device will provide audible feedback with:
     * 🎵 a beep (after ~3 seconds) to let you know you when to release the button to cause an 'override' relay toggle;
     * 🎶 rising notes (after ~6 seconds) when you LINK the button to its relay;
-    * 🎶 descending notes (after ~6 seconds) when you UNLINK the button to its relay.
+    * 🎶 descending notes (after ~6 seconds) when you UNLINK the button from its relay.

 Be conservative with the update settings initially, then tweak them when your configuration is working well.
 There is a trade-off between how fast and frequently you initiated data updates after a touch interaction, and how responsive the NSPanel will be to multiple successive touch interactions (such as multiple taps for triggerig quick increase/decrease step changes to light brightness).